heatherflo/fs-journal/journal/03/questions.md

 05. What the difference between a `class` and an instance of a `class`?

-  > A class is an object you create- a blueprint that hold and encloses all your objects (instances of that class you created.) you can then recall these instances elsewhere using the this.__ functionality.
+  > A class is an object you create- a blueprint that holds and encloses all your objects (instances of that class you created.) you can then recall these instances elsewhere using the this.__ functionality.
 In the 'instance' of this value within the class- you can recall it.

 06. What is a computed Property?